RogerioBlanco/PixelCanvasBot/README.md

 It does not draw faster than placing pixels manually, but it can autmate drawing for short spans of time until pixelcanvas.io requests a new captcha token.

 ### What you can do with this?
 Well, you can draw some image and try replicate it in pixelcanvas.io.
-You can combine with your friends or clan, whatever for combine forces to draw more quickly or defend your 'territory'.
+You can unite with your friends or clan to coordinate your pixel placement better, or defend your 'territory'.

 ### I can use any image and this bot will draw for me?
 You can use any image.